stalefruits/gniazdo/README.md

    a `Throwable` describing the error.
  - `:on-close` – a binary function called when the connection is closed.
    Arguments are an `int` status code and a `String` description of reason.
+- `:headers`: a map of string keys and either string or string seq values to be used as headers for the initial websocket connection request.

 `gniazdo.core/connect` returns an opaque representation of the connection.